Gatenox/GatenoxDevelopersHub/README.md

 <img src="./Images/Share_profile.png">

 The partner will be added to your current onboarding list.
-If your profile is completed form the perspective of data required by partner, you will be able to quickly share your profile using "Send for review" button.
+If your profile is completed form the perspective of data required by partner, you will be able to quickly share your profile using the "Send for review" button.

 <img src="./Images/Share_profile_onboarding1.png">